-Either weight driven or spring, but usually spring driven.
+Either weight driven or spring with spring driven most common.
 The weight driven is less common because of all the weight that is hanging on the wall.
-Usually spring driven, with or without a pendulum.
 If there is no pendulum this means it has a balance wheel instead more like a watch.

 Granddaughter / Grandmother clock kits

 Granddaughters are usually spring driven with no weights.
 The grandmothers are usually chain driven with three weights for the chime units or two weights for any other strike styles.
 Its a shorter clock overall compared to the grandfather clocks.